 What to do: Normally, the mucocele disappears on its own within 1 or 2 weeks without any type of treatment.
 However, if it continues to grow or lasts for longer, you should see a doctor for assessment.
 The doctor may opt to drain the cyst to accelerate treatment.

-What to do: You can apply cold compresses or cold chamomile tea bags directly to your swollen lips, which should help with swelling within minutes.
-This can be repeated 2 or 3 times per day.
+What to do: You can apply cold compresses or chamomile tea bags directly on the lips, two to three times per day to reduce swelling.

 Impetigo can affect the mouth region, and is often characterized by the presence of small, crusted wounds on the lips or close to the nose.
 Impetigo is a common childhood infection that is easily transmitted between children.
 It should be assessed by a pediatrician.